You’re invited to be part of building stronger futures for Ugandan

 professionals through education.

-By investing in the Scholarship Fund you enable our staff to access vital studies
+By investing in the Scholarship Fund you enable Ugandan staff to access vital studies

 to advance themselves and the work of Maranatha Health.